elainegasca/geo2ip-basic/README.md

  - Nodejs

 ## Get started
-1 ) First u need install dependencies with your package manager (in this case we will use npm)
+1 ) First you need install dependencies with your package manager (in this case we will use npm)

 `npm install`
 2 ) Then we will run with folliwing command: